S.Pellegrino at Bocuse d’Or Europe 2018

 S.Pellegrino, as the official partner, has been supporting the world renowned Bocuse d’Or competition for many years running.
 An icon of Italian style and quality, S.Pellegrino is the water choice of the finest establishments and continues its involvement in important gastronomical events worldwide.

 20 countries competed in this continental selection.
-The top 3 were:
+Here are the top 3 winners:

-Joining the top 3 and UK to the finals in Lyon will be Finland, France, Belgium, Switzerland, Hungary, Iceland and Italy (who scored a “wild card” qualifier) – making a total of 11 teams from Europe – to compete in Lyon in 2019.
+Finland, France, Belgium, Switzerland, Hungary, Iceland and United Kingdom join the above.
+Italian chef Martino Ruggieri won a “wild card” entry, giving Italy access to the World Finale making a total of 11 teams from Europe – to compete at the finale in Lyon in 2019.